 - For Region/Affinity Group/Virtual Network, use a region that's appropriate to your location.
 You can also choose to specify a virtual network instead.

-The fourth configuration screen lets you configure the VM Agent and some of the available extensions.
-Click the check mark to create the virtual machine.
+The fourth configuration screen lets you install the VM Agent and configure some of the available extensions.